DevOpsKev/cucurbits/README.md

 ````
 Belief : The world needs a lightweight HDD framework to describe and test product hypotheses.
   Basis : Executable specification reduces ambiguity in the DevOps lifecycle.
-    Test : Release an opensource HDD framewor.
+    Test : Release an opensource HDD framework.
       Criteria : Allow description of beliefs in natural language for non-technical people.
       Criteria : Developed in familiar tools and languages for engineers.
-      Criteria : Infrastructure as Code Deployable.
+      Criteria : Infrastructure as Code deployable.
       Criteria : Capable of managing long-running tests.
-  Comfirmation : People download the framework, fork us and contribute to opensource development.
+  Comfirmation : People download the framework, fork us on github and contribute to opensource development.
   Revelation : Noone is interested, we don't recieve a single fork.
 ````